brianwangora/Chakula-Reviews/README.md

 ### PROJECT FRONTEND
-This project's frontend is based on react and will interact with the backend to manipulate the database and perform crud functions.
+This project's frontend is based on react and will interact with the API to manipulate the database and perform crud functions.

 The react frontend has a total of 12 components that assist in performing the functions of the website to meet expectations.